ibizaman/selfhostblocks/modules/services/firefly-iii/docs/default.md

 this one sets up, in a fully declarative manner,
 LDAP and SSO integration
 and has a nicer option for secrets.
+It also sets up the Firefly-iii data importer service and nearly automatically links it to the Firefly-iii instance using a Personal Account Token.
+Instructions on how to do so is given in the next section.

 ## Usage {#services-firefly-iii-usage}